KAmanowski/DZP-Poll-Task/polls-backend/README.md

 - Basic error catching.

 It could, of course, be improved with pagination, possibly some caching, more edit functionality, more information saved in the DB - basically, given more time I definitely have ideas on how it can be jazzed up more.

+## Testing

+I added two integration tests on how I would test the DB methods directly.

+Other services/controllers/resultSetExtractors can be tested either directly via integration tests with an actual DB, or via mockito mocks.